MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/cbsrowset.md

 api_type:
 - COM
 ms.assetid: d29e1f8e-bde8-4a6e-aee8-188cee94fe1a
-description: "Computes the number of bytes in an existing SRowSet structure. "
+description: "Computes the number of bytes in an existing SRowSet structure for Outlook 2013 or Outlook 2016."
 ---

 # CbSRowSet